Poggen/portfolio/content/blog/principles-for-minimising-cognitive-load-in-design.md

 ![](https://www.jakobmagnusson.se/assets/cognitive-1.png)

 Cognitive load is how much mental capacity is needed to use that site and in the example above the cognitive load was high.
-Sites with low cognitive load is usually easy to navigate for the user and completing tasks doesn't demand much thinking of the user.
-Most things we use without thinking like a microwave comes with a low cognitive load.
+Sites with low cognitive load is usually easy to navigate and completing tasks doesn't demand much thinking.
+Most things we use without thinking like a microwave has a low cognitive load.

 As a designer I'm not an expert in human brains, even though I wish I was.
 But I do know some limits and can design solutions that accommodates most users capabilities.

-So here's three simple principles how to minimise cognitive load in design.
+So here's three principles how to minimise cognitive load in design.

 ![](https://www.jakobmagnusson.se/assets/cognitive-2.png)